yujiading/fractals/README.md

                    the series.

 The implementation is based on our paper:
->Y. Ding, Q. Peng, G. Ren "Simulation of Self-similar Processes using Lamperti Transformation
+>Y. Ding, Q. Peng, G. Ren, W. Wu "Simulation of Self-similar Processes using Lamperti Transformation
                       with An Application to Generate Multifractional Brownian Motion."

 [//]: # (> #todo: add paper link )

-We also implemented it in Matlab that can be found at
->add link

-[//]: # (> #todo: add matlab link )

-## DPR MBM simulator
+## DPRW MBM simulator
-Generates a Multi-fractional Brownian Motion (mBm) using DPR Lamperti Transformation, some krigging and a prequantification.
+Generates a Multi-fractional Brownian Motion (mBm) using DPRW Lamperti Transformation, some krigging and a prequantification.

 The implementation is based on our paper:
->Y. Ding, Q. Peng, G. Ren "Simulation of Self-similar Processes using Lamperti Transformation
+>Y. Ding, Q. Peng, G. Ren, W. Wu "Simulation of Self-similar Processes using Lamperti Transformation
                       with An Application to Generate Multifractional Brownian Motion."

 [//]: # (> #todo: add paper link )

-We also implemented it in Matlab that can be found at
->add link

-[//]: # (> #todo: add matlab link )

 ## To install
 To get started, simply do: